Mono defies DWP; lawsuit could follow

 “Dewatering will result in the collapse of the ecosystems,” she said at one point.
 “We have learned that once damage is done (by DWP), mitigation is often not done.
 Before the meadows die, consider filing an injunction to stop the dewatering because it might be too late...
 By all means, try to continue to collaborate but have your lawsuit in your back pocket.”

-Rancher Mark Lacey of Lacey Livestock, the leasee for the Long Valley meadows area, said he and his family have survived 150 years of changes to the Eastern Sierra but this could be the final straw as a rancher in Mono County.
+Rancher Mark Lacey of Lacey Livestock, on of the leasees for the Long Valley meadows area, said he and his family have survived 150 years of changes to the Eastern Sierra but this could be the final straw as a rancher in Mono County.
 He also noted he has been very involved in trying to find a solution with DWP to the current water cut issue, but he fears his efforts are not changing things.

 “My family celebrated out 150th year in Bishop last year,” he said.
 “We have adapted but this one might be one we cannot adapt to.
 It’s not because we do not want to, its simply that we will not be able to...
 DWP has an impossible mission.
 The more water they get, the more people will come.
-There is saying in the Owens Valley: ‘DWP does everything.
-Then it does the right thing.’”
+There is saying in the Owens Valley: ‘DWP does everything else.
+Then they do the right thing.’”

 “My family came her almost 60 years ago from Germany,” said resident Dieter Feiberger.
 “Pretty soon, I found the High Sierra up here, from Los Angeles.
 I saw ranchers get rid of all the sagebrush, they cleared them, they had beautiful green fields.
 Then, the system came up to Bishop, pretty soon, the DWP started taking groundwater and allowing trees to die.
 Now, the beautiful meadow near Crowley Lake is brown this year.
 I don’t want to see what occurred in Bishop start to occur here.
 I don’t understand this.
 So, Los Angeles, you better fix your water system.
 You say it’s your water.
 That’s God’s water.”